-Like Russia (see below), Poland became one of the countries to take in the most refugees owing to last year’s escalation of conflict in Ukraine, which shares a border.
-Of the 1.21 million refugees currently living in Poland, 1.2 million are from Ukraine.
+Like Russia (see below), Poland became one of the countries to take in the most refugees owing to 2022’s escalation of conflict in Ukraine, with whom it shares a border.
+Over 989,000 refugees are currently in Poland, many from Ukraine.
 There are also several thousand refugees from Russia and Belarus.

-Policymakers in Uganda have shaped and reshaped policy in recent years around providing safe and dignified shelter for an increasingly large refugee population that has grown from from 477,000 in 2015 to 940,000 in 2016 to 1,489,000 in 2022.
-Nearly 1 million refugees in Uganda are from South Sudan, and over 430,000 are from the Democratic Republic of Congo.
+Policymakers in Uganda have shaped and reshaped policy in recent years around providing safe and dignified shelter for an increasingly large refugee population that has grown from from 477,000 in 2015 to over 1.5 million in 2023.
+Over 882,000 are from South Sudan, and nearly half a million are from the Democratic Republic of Congo.

-Pakistan’s refugee population of 1,539,554 million refugees is almost entirely from Afghanistan: 1,539,046.
+Pakistan’s refugee population of 2.08 million refugees is almost entirely from Afghanistan (2,079,989).
 Many have lived in the country for decades, initially fleeing the decadelong Soviet-Afghan War.
 The country experienced a dramatic increase of Afghan refugees in 2001, many settling in the Balochistan province just across the border.
 The protracted nature of these displacements means that many refugee families have lived in compromised living circumstances for generations.
 Climate change and, more recently, COVID-19 have further complicated matters, as the coastal Balochistan province is prone to floods and pandemic-related border closures have affected communities and economies in both Pakistan and Afghanistan.

 Concern has worked in Pakistan since 2001.
 Since then, we’ve developed long-term programs in Balochistan, Punjab, and KPK province, each aimed at disaster risk reduction, financial security, and water and sanitation.

 In recent years, out of the top countries that take in the most refugees, Germany was the only high-income country on the list.
 This changed in 2022 with the escalation of conflict in Ukraine, which has made large host communities out of Poland and Russia.
 It also made Germany the second-largest host community in the world, nearly doubling its refugee population in less than a year.
 At the beginning of 2022, Germany hosted 1.2 million refugees.
-Now, in early 2023, it hosts 2.2 million.
-This includes over 875,000 Ukrainian refugees and nearly 665,000 Syrian refugees, as well as over 183,000 refugees from Afghanistan and 151,000 from Iraq.
+As we enter 2024, the latest UNHCR data records 2.5 million.
+This includes over 1 million people from Ukraine, nearly 693,000 from Syria, 240,000 from Afghanistan, and over 150,000 from Iraq.

-Over 3.67 million refugees are currently being hosted in Türkiye.
-The majority—3.64 million—are “Syrians under temporary protection.”
+Over 3.36 million refugees are currently being hosted in Türkiye.
+The majority—3.33 million—are “Syrians under temporary protection.”
 Most Syrians in Türkiye live in host communities instead of informal tented communities, although many still live at bare-minimum conditions.
-Türkiye is also host to refugees from Iraq (over 10,000), Afghanistan (nearly 8,400), and Iran (nearly 4,500).
+Türkiye is also host to refugees from Iraq (over 12,000), Afghanistan (nearly 13,000), and Iran (over 5,300).

 Concern is responding to immediate needs around cash and livelihoods, including participating in the world’s largest cash-grant program (supported by EU funding).
-We’re also responding to the deadly February 2023 earthquake in both Türkiye and Syria.
+We’re also continuing to support communities affected by the deadly February 2023 earthquake in both Türkiye and Syria.